Frequently Asked Questions

 We embrace mixed-age learning because it creates a sense of family among our classes.
 The children caretake and help one another in this non-competitive dynamic.
 Older children may instinctively help younger children navigate the trails or put on their gear, which sets a wonderful example of kindness, responsibility, and leadership.

 Mixed-age settings also mean that there is less temptation for teachers to directly compare one child to another simply because of their age.
 Teachers understand the typical learning milestones for 3-, 4-, and 5-year-olds, but considering the developmental peaks and valleys in early childhood, we focus on each individual's growth and progress throughout the year.
+(You can visit Maryland's Early Learning Standards if you're curious to know how Maryland approaches learning, birth through age 8.)

 When we introduce activities with tools or processes involving multiple steps, we work one-on-one or in small groups to provide support as needed.